[ kuhm-pel ]

-First recorded in 1350–1400; Middle English compellen (< Anglo-French) < Latin compellere to crowd, force, equivalent to com- com- + pellere to push, drive
+First recorded in 1350–1400; Middle English compellen, from Anglo-French or directly from Latin compellere “to crowd, force,” equivalent to com- com- + pellere “to push, drive”

 3. Compel, impel agree in the idea of using physical or other force to cause something to be done.
 Compel means to constrain someone, in some way, to yield or to do what one wishes: to compel a recalcitrant debtor to pay; Fate compels us to face danger and trouble.
 Impel may mean literally to push forward, but is usually applied figuratively, meaning to provide a strong motive or incentive toward a certain end: Wind impels a ship.
 Curiosity impels me to ask.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

 to cause (someone) by force (to be or do something)

 to obtain by force; exactto compel obedience

 to overpower or subdue

 archaic to herd or drive together